guymilrud/MediaHarmony/README.md

 Upload your video file and you will get the response with the video url in s3 bucket.

 ### Testing.
-1. To run the test, run cd into the api/ and run `python -m tests/`
+1. To run the test, run cd into the api/ and run `python -m pytest tests/`
-2. To run the test, run cd into the movie_maker/ and run `python -m tests/`
+2. To run the test, run cd into the movie_maker/ and run `python -m pytest tests/`